 Rug – Vintage (From this Etsy Shop)

-Duvet Cover and Shams – Zara (Note: I have had to exchange the first one I got so I’m not sure I can vouch for the quality…. but she’s cute!)
+Duvet Cover and Shams – Zara (sold out now but this one is similar) (Note: I have had to exchange the first one I got so I’m not sure I can vouch for the quality…. but she’s cute!)

 Sheets – Home Sense